camomile-project/LREC2016/abstract.md

 ## Acknowledgements

-This work was supported by the French National Agency for Research under grant ANR-12-CHRI-0006-01 (CAMOMILE project).
-We thank ELDA and INA for supporting the task with development and test datasets.
+This work was supported by France ''Agence Nationale de la Recherche'' (ANR) under grant ANR-12-CHRI-0006-01 and Luxembourg ''Fonds National de la Recherche'' (FNR).
+We thank ELDA and INA for supporting the task with development and evaluation datasets.

 ## References